 Northcrest Developments is subject to the Privacy Act.

-You can make a request under the Privacy Act through the ATIP Online Request Service website using this link or by sending your completed personal information request form to:
+To make a request under the Privacy Act visit the ATIP Online Request Service [https://atip-aiprp.apps.gc.ca/atip/welcome.do] website or send your completed personal information request form to:

-Northcrest Developments are committed to providing websites that respect the privacy of visitors.
+Northcrest Developments respects the privacy of visitors.
 This Privacy Notice summarizes the privacy practices for Northcrest’s online activities.
 All personal information collected by this institution is governed by the Privacy Act.

 Collection of Personal Information